kalkuteminal/Animation-DNA/06-Tutorials.md

 ## Programming with PyMel for artists
 ### Introduction to developing
-From the beginner point of view programming in Maya allow us to execute particular actions with many objects at once.
+From the beginner point of view programming in Maya allow us to execute particular action with many objects at once.

 For example, double the intensity of all lights in scene.